Wildboar-Software/isode/doc/isode-gen.8.md

      necessary in both instances, as appropriate.

   QUIPU GENERATION
-     To generate QUIPU, go to the isode-8.0 directory and type:
+     To generate QUIPU, go to the isode directory and type:

           % ./make all-quipu